North-Sea-Transition-Authority/offshore-safety-directive/README.md

 | OSD_ANALYTICS_ENERGY_PORTAL_IDENTIFIER     | The google analytics tag used for all apps                                                                                  |
 | OSD_ANALYTICS_SERVICE_IDENTIFIER           | The service specific google analytics tag                                                                                   |

+### Logging

+OSD can log in either JSON or text mode.
+In order to turn on JSON logging, set the profile 'json-logging'.
+This will automatically include any MDC attributes.

 ### 3. Initialise the Fivium Design System

 - `git submodule update --init --recursive`